usashiki/sine/README.md

 ## Installation

 Download the APK file from the [latest release](https://github.com/usashiki/Eventersearch/releases/latest).
-Alternatively, clone the repo and build the APK yourself with `flutter build apk`.
+Alternatively, clone the repo and build the APK with `flutter build apk`.

 ### Data import/export